The New Console War?

 Disadvantages: Lower Spec than the Series X and no disk drive (subject to personal preference), lack of exclusives

 Xbox Series X – The Series X is Microsoft’s most powerful system they’ve ever created.
-Boasting impressive specs and already made library with Game Pass, the series X is a fantastic adoption into the gaming world.
-Although it does have a hefty price tag at €499.00.
+Boasting impressive specs and an already made library with Game Pass, the series X is a fantastic adoption into the gaming world.
+Although it does have a hefty price tag of €499.00.

 Advantages: Most powerful console on the market, Game Pass (now with EA Access for free)

 PlayStation 5 (Digital Only Version) – The PS5 digital-only version comes at a relatively attractive price point of €399, right between the two Xbox versions.
 But unlike the Series S from Microsoft, the PS version doesn’t skip out on hardware specs.
 In fact, it is exactly the same as the Disk Version PS5.
 This is our favourite choice personally for buyers this holiday season but again it’s down to individual preferences.
 Do you see a digital-only version as a setback as you won’t be able to buy physical copies of games or is that long gone in your household and digital-only is your way forward?

 Advantages: Price Tag, Same Spec as Disk Version, More Exclusives, Faster Load Times than Xbox

 Disadvantages: No Game Pass

 PlayStation 5 (Disk Version) – This version of the PS5 is the most expensive version, coming in at €499 (same as Series X).
 There is no advantage over the Digital Version that we can see except if you want to buy physical games and trade them in etc. Saying that though, if you do trade games in, the €100 extra will easily be made up from the savings buying 2nd hand games.
 Personally, we don’t buy physical games anymore so we would keep this version to those who do.